 Taking care of orphans and widows includes caring for them spiritually.
 In Cambodia orphans and widows are overlooked because of the Buddhist belief that what happens to a person in this life is based off how they lived in a past life.
 But Christianity teaches pure religion is to “look after orphans and widows in their distress” (James 1:27).

-Luckily for a widow in Cambodia a travelling evangelist took the words in James 1:27 to heart.
+Luckily for a widow in Cambodia a traveling evangelist took the words in James 1:27 to heart.

 Men Thyda’s Story: